Diego-ChaconW/Nonlinear_Granger_Causality_Analysis/README.md

 ## Repository Overview

 This repository contains the complete computational pipeline for implementing **nonlinear Granger causality (GC) analysis** using neural networks.
-It accompanies the scientific manuscript, providing all necessary source code, scripts, and interactive notebooks to generate synthetic data, tune hyperparameters, run multi-initialization experiments, and produce the statistical analyses and figures presented in the study.
+It accompanies the scientific manuscript, providing all necessary source code, scripts, and interactive notebooks to generate synthetic data, tune hyperparameters, run multi-initialization experiments, and produce the statistical analyses and figures presented in the article.

 The methodology compares two models to test if variable $Y$ Granger-causes variable $X$:
 1. **NAR (Restricted model):** Predicts $X$ using only past values of $X$.